 Local expertise, global approach

 We provide first-class legal and commercial advice to major foreign investors in Russia, including ArcelorMittal, Ford Motor Company and Carlsberg.
-We also advise some of Russia's largest companies, including Gazprom Neft, Kaspersky Labs, Novatek, Rusnano, VTB, and Power Machines.
+We also advise some of Russia's largest companies, including Gazprom Neft, Kaspersky Labs, Novatek, Rusnano and VTB.